-- Tell Us What You Think, Dawn, and help us help you
+- Tell Us What You Think, Dawn, and Help us Help You

 - Take Less Than a Minute, Frank, and we will send a donation to (Charity)

-Back in 2012, Marketing Sherpa did a study on subject lines that tested clarity against creativity and found “On average, each channel garnered 541% more responses from the clear subject lines.”
+A few years back, Marketing Sherpa did a study on subject lines that tested clarity against creativity and found “On average, each channel garnered 541% more responses from the clear subject lines.”
 That’s a big difference.